Student Handbook

 Note: For Ne-waza Examination each student should prepare the lesson plans for three (3) different techniques as follow: one osaekomi-waza, one shime-waza and one kansetsu-waza.
 By randomly draw, one of this three subjects will be the Ne-waza Examination.

 Regular participation and performance of students in the course is monitored by the system.
-The student must achieve the appropriate progression rate by the week 10 (50%).
+The student must achieve the appropriate progression rate by week 9 (50%).

 This requires a focused and continuous study progress week by week.